MarcToussaint/robotic/README.md

 make -j $(command nproc)
 ```

-* Test a first notebook, then checkout all notebooks in `tutorials/` and `rai/test/ry`
+* Test a first notebook, then checkout all notebooks in `notebooks/` and `rai/test/ry`
 ```
 jupyter-notebook tutorials/1-basics.ipynb
 ```

-* If you like, you can also run the C++-library tests:
+* Other tests
 ```
-cd rai
+cd examples
-make tests
-make runTests
+python3 skeleton-solving-example.py
 ```
-.. or call them individually: `cd rai/test/LGP/pickAndPlace; make; ./x.exe`

 ## Building a wheel within a manylinux docker